wp-plugins/users-ultra/readme.txt

 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.

 <strong>Front-end Publisher</strong><br>
 Allows your users to add <strong>new posts within a category </strong>by using a "nice" publisher in the users backend.
-The post will keep as ending until the admin has approved it.
+The post will keep as "pending" until the admin has approved it.

 <strong>MailChimp</strong><br>
 Users Ultra lets you add user emails to your MailChimp lists when registering.